Eline Van der Velden

-Eline van der Velden is a Dutch comedian, writer, actress and producer based in London, England.
+Eline van der Velden (born 1985 or 1986) is a Dutch actress, comedian, writer, and producer based in London, England.
+She is best known for her work creating Tilly Norwood, an AI-generated "actress".

 Early life

 Van der Velden was born on the Dutch island of Curaçao, Netherlands Antilles to Dutch businessman Steven van der Velden and physiotherapist Quirine van der Velden.
-She moved to the United Kingdom at age 14 to study drama and musical theatre at The Arts Educational School, Tring Park.
+She moved to the United Kingdom at age 14 to study drama and musical theatre at Tring Park School for the Performing Arts.
 She graduated with an MSc in physics from Imperial College London in 2008.

 Career

 She was nominated by the International Academy of Digital Arts and Sciences for the Lovie Awards and won Best Online Comedy in 2013 for two of her submitted entries.

 She has created multiple online shows such as Sketch My Life with London Hughes and Emily Hartridge and Match.com Parody.

 She became managing director of Makers Channel (makerschannel.co.uk), the first curated video platform in Europe in 2015.
 Makers Channel has been recently acquired by a Belgian media company De Persgroep, due to its success in the Netherlands.

 In 2016, she appeared in adverts for the Dutch shampoo brand Andrelon.

 Miss Holland, a comedy character created by Van der Velden, made headlines in 2016 as she asked the British public to teach her the national anthem.

 As an actress, she has starred in Dutch TV series De Troon, Beatrix and the Golden Calf-winning series Overspel.
 In Belgium, she appeared opposite Jamie Dornan in Flying Home.

 Van der Velden starred in the BBC Three series Putting It Out There, in which she challenges social perceptions of body hair, heels, spit, personal space, and authority figures.

 In 2018, she starred in the BBC One comedy series Soft Border Patrol and the BBC Three comedy series Miss Holland.

 In 2025, Particle6 Group, which Van der Velden founded in 2016, introduced Tilly Norwood, an AI-generated "actress" at the Zurich Film Festival.
 The announcement was met with outrage and a condemnation by the American actors' union SAG-AFTRA.